Gardening Tips

 Gardening Tips & Advice For Growing Your Own Plants

 We make gardening easy for beginners.
 These gardening tips will help you to get the best results from your shopping trip with us!
 These tips are for our gorgeous succulent range and we have kept them general since climates vary across Australia.
 Succulents are an amazing type of plant with thousands of colourful varieties all over the world!
 They are generally regarded as hardy, drought-tolerant and low-maintenance plants.
 While this can be true for many commonly found succulents, this blanket rule should not be applied for all succulents you buy.
-We stock many varieties and it is important you treat them according to their unique requirements.
+We stock many varieties of Australian plants online, and it is important you treat them according to their unique requirements.
 The following tips are general advice based on our experience.
 If you’d like specific information about your new succulent, please reach out to us!

 Sun – An Adequate Amount of Light is Key!